~ TUSCANY & UMBRIA ~

 Civita di Bagnoregio

 Civita di Bagnoregio is a medieval village founded by the Etruscans more than 2,500 years ago.
 It is situated atop a huge stack of slowly crumbling tuff rock.
 At the end of the 17th century it was part of the Papal States but started declining in the 19th century when the town was turning into an island due to fast erosion caused by the streams, atmospheric agents and deforestation.
 Civita di Bagnoregio owes much of its unaltered condition to its relative isolation.
-The territory is made up of two different formations of rocks, different in chronology and constitution.
-The base layer is that of clay which is particularly subject to erosion.
-The top layers are made up of tuff and lava material.
+It might be the only place with a museum dedicated to...landslides!
+The Museo delle Frane showcases the town's unique geological challenges, specifically the efforts to preserve it from landslides.
+The territory itself is composed of two distinct rock formations, differing in both age and composition.
+The base layer consists of clay, which is particularly susceptible to erosion.
+Above it lie layers of tuff and volcanic rock.
 Inhabited by only a dozen people, Civita can be reached only via a reinforced concrete pedestrian bridge built in 1965.

 Orvieto